Noche Del Vino: the Night of Wine

 The fresh vibrant-green grapes are tipped onto the floor and are gleefully trodden into a squishy pulp, the first wine juice running off into a jug.
 A toddler is carried up to the pressing area, and is encouraged to tramp the grapes, the skins and juice sticking to his little toes, reminding me that this fiesta, whilst only 45 years old, is hopefully one that will be repeated through the years, reminding us all of the history of this area and the continuing importance of the wine industry here.

-Come and enjoy this celebration with us and we’ll raise a glass to a continuing tradition!
+Come and enjoy the Noche del Vino celebration with us and we’ll raise a glass to a continuing tradition!